atkaper/k8s-tiller-history-cleanup/README.md

 Use -f to execute a run with actual deletes
 ```

-Note: the script also queries the system for ALL components which are tagged with heritage=Tiller,
+Note: the script also queries the system for ALL components which are labeled with heritage=Tiller,
 to find if there is an active helm deploy for a certain release.
 If not found, the helm history
 will be removed.

 Please be carefull, and first execute a dry-run to see if the script will remove the right
 data for your setup.

+Note: this script needs a working kubectl command, with active Kubernetes cluster context.
+It does not need helm.

 For reference, the versions of helm/k8s on which we use this:
 ```